 The young, brilliant engineer whose disappearance with George Mallory on Everest in 1924 created mountaineering's greatest 'what if.'

-Andrew 'Sandy' Irvine was an Oxford undergraduate with a genius for machinery, not a seasoned climber, when he was selected for the 1924 Everest expedition largely for his skill with the novel oxygen apparatus.
-At 22, he was the youngest member, known for his immense physical strength and cheerful, unflappable demeanor.
-On June 8th, he and the celebrated climber George Mallory set off from a high camp for a summit attempt.
-They were last seen as two small dots moving steadily up the mountain's Northeast Ridge before clouds swallowed them forever.
-The mystery of whether they reached the summit 29 years before Hillary and Norgay has haunted exploration ever since.
-Mallory's body was found in 1999, but Irvine's, along with the camera that might hold definitive proof, remains elusive despite the 2024 discovery of some of his gear.
-His story is one of youthful potential, cutting-edge technology, and a vanishing act that forever altered the lore of Everest.
+Andrew 'Sandy' Irvine was a 22-year-old Oxford undergraduate selected for the 1924 Everest expedition primarily for his skill with the novel oxygen apparatus.
+He possessed immense physical strength and a cheerful, unflappable demeanor.
+On June 8th, he and George Mallory set off from a high camp for a summit attempt.
+Two small dots moved steadily up the Northeast Ridge before clouds swallowed them forever.
+Whether they reached the summit 29 years before Hillary and Norgay remains unknown.
+Mallory's body was found in 1999.
+Irvine's body and the camera that might hold definitive proof stay elusive, despite the 2024 discovery of some of his gear.
+His story blends youthful potential, cutting-edge technology, and a vanishing act.

 1901–1927